yumdocs/www.yumdocs.com/docs/templates/03-expression-tag.md

 :::note About the Playground

 The examples below are live to allow you to experiment.
-Most limitations come from the fact that the web editor for `input.docx` has limited editing capabilities compared to Microsoft Word.
-But note that you can download `input.docx`, make modifications in Word and run `yumdocs input.docx data.json output.docx` in a terminal window as explained in our [CLI Tutorial](../tutorials/04-cli-tutorial.md).
+Most limitations come from the fact that the web editor for `input.docx` has few capabilities compared to Microsoft Word.
+But note that you can download `input.docx`, improve layouts in Word and run `yumdocs input.docx data.json output.docx` in a terminal window as explained in our [CLI Tutorial](../tutorials/04-cli-tutorial.md).

 :::